 If you have a shed or a barn, a well-built set of Dutch-style barn doors can provide not only unique functionality but are quite attractive and very durable.
 This classic door style features a two-part design, in which the two halves of the door are hung and hinged independently so that the upper half can be opened for ventilation while the lower half remains closed to keep livestock secured.

 The benefit of that weight is that these doors are stout enough to be used in a horse barn, where the horses like to lean against the door with their necks to try and get to whatever they see outside.
 When hinged properly, these barn doors will be durable enough to stand up to such abuse and last for years.

-- Table Saw
+- Table saw

-- Circular Saw
+- Circular saw

-- Compound Miter Saw
+- Compound miter saw

-- Random Orbital Sander
+- Random orbit sander